 Harold Ansty, a member of the East Stoke Ansteys, was born in Swindon on 25 March 1893 to parents George Frederick Ansty and Emma Grant.
 He was brother to fellow Anstey heroes Frederick Cecil Ansty and Edward James Ansty.
 Harold grew up in Swindon, living at 18 Western Street and later 33 Farnsby Street, where in the 1911 Census he was a “moulder” at the Great Western Railway Works.

-Around a year after the outbreak of World War One, Harold signed up for active service in Swindon.
+Around a year after the outbreak of World War One, on 11 December 1915, Harold signed up for active service in Swindon.
 On his Attestation Form he noted that he was still living in Farnsby Street (giving his mother as next of kin); that he was still a “moulder“; that he had previously served with “4 Wilts” Territorials; and that he was unmarried.

 Harold was not actually called up for active service until 19 October 1916, at which point he became a Sapper with the Royal Engineers (Service Number: 203458) at the ‘A’ Depot in Southampton (he also was located in Conway for a time).
 Given that a ‘moulder’ was a skilled and very much in demand trade during the war, Harold remained working at various Royal Engineer depots until 16 April 1918, when he was transferred from “R. E. B. D.” to ‘98th Field Company No 20‘, and thence to ‘98th Field Company No 49‘ (where he was in October 1918 sentenced to 28 days “F. P. No 1 by FGCM“).

 [Note: All we know of the 98th Field Company was that it was part of the 21st Division which served on the Western Front in France throughout most of the war.
 However from the time Harold joined them in April 1918 they were not involved in any major battles].